janlasota/food-fax/README.md

 This app integrates with the [Spoonacular Food API](https://spoonacular.com/food-api) to pull some food data.
 You'll need to set up an account to get an API key to use (I can also provide you with my API key for testing).

 ### 1. Create a Spoonacular Account

 - Visit [https://spoonacular.com/food-api](https://spoonacular.com/food-api)
 - Sign up for a free account
 - Navigate to **My Console > Profile & API Key**
 - Copy your `API Key`

 ### 2. Configure your Environment

 - Add your API key to the `.envrc` file:
   ```bash
   export VITE_SPOONACULAR_API_KEY=<your_api_key_here>
   ```
-- Run the following command to allow the environment variables:
+- Run the following command in your terminal to allow the environment variable changes:
   ```bash
   direnv allow .
   ```

 ### 3. Enable API Integration

-- Once your API key is set, you can enable the Spoonacular API via the top right button in the app
+- Once your API key is set, you can enable the Spoonacular API by clicking the top right button in the app

 ## Future Plans